Zooxanthellae: Life history

 Zooxanthellae alternate between life phases expressed as cysts and as motile organisms in the water column.
 In zooxanthellae of the genus Gymnodinium, one possible life cycle of the cell begins as an immature cyst which reaches maturity then divides to form an immature cyst once more.
 Once growing into an older cell, it becomes no longer useful.
 In the life cycle of a motile zooxanthellae cell, its youngest stage is known as a zoosporangium, which matures into a zoospore capable of motility.
 This motile cell produces and releases gametes for reproduction.

 Vegetative phase

 The vegetative phase in the life cycle of a zooxanthellae is the predominant form of the organism.
 In this form, the single-celled organism has a thin cell wall.
-As opposed to the zoospore, the zooxanthella contains numerous chloroplasts.
+As opposed to the zoospore, the zooxanthellae contains numerous chloroplasts.
 Once the cell continues growing, however, chloroplasts decrease in abundance.
 The vegetative cell will either divide into two separate daughter cells or transition into a cyst stage.